 About

-When I published the first Almanac back in the spring of 1996, I was a 26-year-old elite sculler travelling, training, and competing all over the United States.
+When I published the first Almanac back in the spring of 1996, I was a 26-year-old elite sculler traveling, training, and competing all over the United States.
 Part of the vision of the Almanac was to provide a platform to fill the information void in rowing.
 While it was the dawn of the Internet age, I vividly remember those early years stuffing thousands of paper questionnaires into envelopes distributed via “snail mail”.
 That is literally how the first few editions of the Almanac were built – information transmitted back and forth through the postal service!
 That quickly changed with the world wide web and email communications.
 From 1996 - 2008 tens of thousands of Rower’s Almanacs were distributed at the Head of the Charles, US Rowing’s National Learn to Row Day, local regattas and sold online.

-happening.
+Today, we have several generations of rowers who don’t know what life was like before the Internet.
+Digital platforms allow everyone to share information instantaneously, while it is happening.
 Whether it is social media platforms, live video streaming of regattas, or digital college recruiting sites – these technologies allow rowers and coaches to share information and connect like never before.
 What the Almanac did many years ago – providing information for people to connect with each other – is now done ubiquitously through our digital world.

 See you on the water - Karen Solem Derringer